dita-ot/docs/reference/markdown/MDITA-syntax.md

 </topic>
 ```

-The ID is generated from title contents.
+The ID is generated automatically from the title content.

 ## Topic content

-The first paragraph is treated as a `shortdesc` element.
+The first paragraph is treated as a `<shortdesc>` element.

 ```markdown
 # Topic title